-• Class is an option for exhibits deemed to be worthwhile but fall outside the categories described above.
+Premium Paid O Dut $1^{st}$ $2^{nd}$ 3rd 026 I 00008 ENTOLOMOLOGY OPEN CLASS Class is an option for exhibits deemed to be worthwhile but fall outside the categories described above.
 The decision to bring such exhibits is left to the discretion of the Extension 4-H educator.

-Sect I Class 9-HONEY BEE/APICULTURE EXHIBITS

-- Honey -1 pound container - Bee/Honey products made from Beeswax -Examples: candles (at least 2), lip wax - Display/Poster -Individual or Group -a series of posters/photos or three dimensional exhibit representing any aspect of Beekeeping.
-Examples: equipment, disease, bee colony management. - Project Record Book for 4-H Beekeeping Project. - See Group E for live exhibits.
-Exhibitor will be responsible for care and supervision of any live exhibit.
+HONEY BEE/APICULTURE EXHIBITS Honey -1 pound container Bee/Honey products made from Beeswax -Examples: candles (at least 2), lip wax Display/Poster -Individual or Group -a series of posters/photos or three dimensional exhibit representing any aspect of Beekeeping.
+Examples: equipment, disease, bee colony management.
+Project Record Book for 4-H Beekeeping Project.
+See Group E for live exhibits.
+Exhibits representing he represention for the disease.
+3.00 2.00 1.00 026 I 00009 Exhibitor will be responsible for care and supervision of any live exhibit.
+3.00 2.00 1.00